hyphal-domenico/ewallace.github.io/papers/_posts/2020-12-12-ssd1-pseudonuclease-evolution.md

 ## Data availability

 All the data and code underlying evolutionary analyses are available on github and permanently archived via zenodo; see links on the left.

+## Cover image

+This paper made the cover of [MBE's May 2021 issue](https://academic.oup.com/mbe/issue/38/5), with a lovely cover image designed by co-author Liz Ballou: